 The following job descriptions are established for this Agreement.
 Employer will have the final decision on those who are qualified:

+[See Employer’s Proposal with updated labor classifications and groupings.]

 Class A CDL License

 PPE Reimbursement

 Employer will pay $1.00 per hour for each Employee with a Class A CDL license if the Employee is required to maintain a Class A CDL for their job.